Poche Centre for Indigenous Health Research Top-Up Scholarships

 How to apply

-- check your eligibility for a Doctor of Philosophy (PhD) or a Master of Philosophy (MPhil)
+- Check your eligiblity for a Doctor of Philosophy (PhD) or a Master of Philosophy (MPhil).

 When you apply

-You will also need to include a confirmation of your Aboriginal and/or Torres Strait Islander Status.
+- Upload a Confirmation of your Aboriginal and/or Torres Strait Islander Status.

-For help with the online application process, contact a Higher Degree by Research Liaison Officer (HLO) in your proposed school or institute.
+For help with the online EOI process, contact a Higher Degree by Research Liaison Officer (HLO) in your proposed school or institute.

 Selection criteria